 Last but not least, this finding can be added to the growing list of injurious risk factors caused by conventional running shoes and how such footwear progressively tears down the proper function of the feet.

-Even though the feet have full freedom of movement when you run barefoot, pronation is more controlled and sharply limited because barefoot running naturally engages more stable mechanics that include a forefoot strike landing, a higher cadence and a shorter stride length which collectively are proven mechanical imperatives that put a tighter rein on pronation by significantly reducing ground-contact time.
+Even though the feet have full freedom of movement when you run barefoot, or in barefoot-like shoes, pronation is more controlled because barefoot running and minimalist shoe running naturally engages more stable mechanics that include a forefoot strike landing, (see here what a proper forefoot strike looks like), a higher cadence and a shorter stride length, which collectively are proven mechanical imperatives that put a tighter rein on pronation by significantly reducing ground-contact time.
 This is one of the important reasons that you’re always making progress when you run barefoot because you’re making the foot better at controlling pronation.

 This is what makes barefoot running or even running in barefoot-like running shoes so effective in narrowing the time the foot lingers on the ground, averting disordered foot motions, like over-pronation.